glitchboyl/DOIT/README.md

-# DO IT
+# DOIT

-for lynn.
+A new Flutter project.

 ## Getting Started